In this post I’m going to show you three VERY effective ways to work from home for Amazon.

 #3 Be An Amazon Seller

 This, in my opinion, has the most potential to be extremely profitable for anyone seeking a remote job with Amazon.
-All you need is something to sell, put your brand on it, start selling.

 Here’s what I mean: